All in One View

 Whilst collecting the above data Hugh also notes that around 15,000 CPU-hours were wasted on workloads that he hadn’t setup properly and which had to be repeated.
 He estimates this corresponds to around 8 kgCO₂e.

-Finally Hugh, takes his total emissions figure and tries to better understand what it means by comparing with other emissions sources.
-He finds that arond 145 kgCO2e is approximately equivalent to driving for around 500 miles in a petrol fueled car.
+To better understand what this figure means Hugh, takes his total emissions figure from the two weeks and compares it with other emissions sources.
+He finds that 144 kgCO₂e is approximately equivalent to driving for around 500 miles in a petrol fueled car1.

 Taking Action